+In the last few years the Group has promoted various energy efficiency initiatives implemented at individual branches, including the gradual and systematic replacement of bulbs with new LED or energy-efficient bulbs.
 In addition, at the French plant in Saint Victor, a study was carried out for the installation of photovoltaic panels in order to limit energy consumption, while at the Milan plant a feasibility study was carried out for the installation of a cogeneration plant.